zx80/flask-simple-auth/docs/DOCUMENTATION.md

   being lazy is not too bad?
 - check for bad char in parameter names
 - allow handling files in kwargs
+- add a filter on returned value? `make_response`?

 ### Features